 There are a number of foods that are extremely dangerous for cats, and that can seriously damage your health.
 The main ones are:

 - Chocolate: contains theobromine, which is an alkaloid stimulating the central nervous system.
-Once ingested, it takes a long time to be eliminated from the body of the cat, and can produce acceleration of the heart rate, excitation, diarrhea, vomiting, and even death.
+Once ingested, it takes a long time to be eliminated from the body of the cat, and can produce an acceleration of the heart rate, excitation, diarrhea, vomiting, and even death.

 - Caffeine: is another stimulant of the nervous system of cats and, as such, can cause important disorders in it.
-Its effects are manifested through restlessness, accelerated breathing, palpitations, seizures and diarrhea.
+Its effects are manifested through restlessness, accelerated breathing, palpitations, seizures, and diarrhea.

-- Chicken bones cooked, boiled or roasted: they are not toxic to cats but they can be harmful, because chicken bones are easily splintered, and can cause havoc in the mouth or digestive system.
+- Chicken bones cooked, boiled, or roasted: they are not toxic to cats but they can be harmful, because chicken bones are easily splintered, and can cause havoc in the mouth or digestive system.

 - Onion, chives, leeks and garlic: they contain thiosulfate, which is a compound that damages red blood cells.
-If you supply any of these foods to your cat, either in large doses or continuously, you can cause anemia or gastrointestinal problems, manifested by weakness, anemia, inappetence, vomiting and apathy.
+If you supply any of these foods to your cat, either in large doses or continuously, you can cause anemia or gastrointestinal problems, manifested by weakness, anemia, inappetence, vomiting, and apathy.

-- Beer and alcohol in general: in small doses it is not lethal, but if your cat takes it, it can suffer drowsiness, disorientation, urinary incontinence and even develop aggressive behaviors.
+- Beer and alcohol in general: in small doses, it is not lethal, but if your cat takes it, it can suffer drowsiness, disorientation, urinary incontinence and even develop aggressive behaviors.